EXCCoin/exccwallet/README.md

-dcrwallet
+exccwallet
 =========

-dcrwallet is a daemon handling Decred wallet functionality.
-All interaction with the wallet is performed over RPC.
+exccwallet is a daemon handling ExchangeCoin wallet functionality for a single user.
+It acts as both an RPC client to exccd and an RPC server for wallet clients and legacy RPC applications.

 Public and private keys are derived using the hierarchical deterministic format described by [BIP0032](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).
-Unencrypted private keys are not supported and are never written to disk.  dcrwallet uses the
+Unencrypted private keys are not supported and are never written to disk.  exccwallet uses the
 `m/44'/<coin type>'/<account>'/<branch>/<address index>`
 HD path for all derived addresses, as described by [BIP0044](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki).

-dcrwallet provides two modes of operation to connect to the Decred network.
-The first (and default) is to communicate with a single trusted `dcrd` instance using JSON-RPC.
-The second is a privacy-preserving Simplified Payment Verification (SPV) mode (enabled with the `--spv` flag) where the wallet connects either to specified peers (with `--spvconnect`) or peers discovered from seeders and other peers.
-Both modes can be switched between with just a restart of the wallet.
-It is advised to avoid SPV mode for heavily-used wallets which require downloading most blocks regardless.

-Not all functionality is available when running in SPV mode.
-Some of these features may become available in future versions, but only if a consensus vote passes to activate the required changes.
-Currently, the following features are disabled or unavailable to SPV wallets:

-  * Voting

-  * Revoking tickets before expiry

-  * Determining exact number of live and missed tickets (as opposed to simply unspent).
+Due to the sensitive nature of public data in a BIP0032 wallet, exccwallet provides the option of encrypting not just private keys, but public data as well.
+This is intended to thwart privacy risks where a wallet file is compromised without exposing all current and future addresses (public keys) managed by the wallet.
+While access to this information would not allow an attacker to spend or steal coins, it does mean they could track all transactions involving your addresses and therefore know your exact balance.
+In a future release, public data encryption will extend to transactions as well.

+exccwallet is not an SPV client and requires connecting to a local or remote exccd instance for asynchronous blockchain queries and notifications over websockets.
+Full exccd installation instructions can be found [here](https://github.com/EXCCoin/exccd).
+An alternative SPV mode that is compatible with exccd is planned for a future release.

-Wallet clients interact with the wallet using one of two RPC servers:
+Wallet clients can use one of two RPC servers:

-  1. A JSON-RPC server inspired by the Bitcoin Core rpc server
+  1. A legacy JSON-RPC server inspired by the Bitcoin Core rpc server

      The JSON-RPC server exists to ease the migration of wallet applications from Core, but complete compatibility is not guaranteed.
 Some portions of